-3. Remove the soft top bow assembly pivot bracket screws (2 per side) using a #30 Torx® head driver.
+3. Remove the soft top bow assembly pivot bracket screws (2 per side for Wrangler, 1 per side for Unlimited models) using a #30 Torx® head driver.

 4. Using a rubber mallet, carefully tap the knuckles from the outside edge.
 This will disconnect the bow assembly from the pivot bracket.
 Remove the soft top from the vehicle and store in a clean, dry location.